transcom/mymove/README.md

 ### Setup: Initial Setup

-The following commands will get mymove running on your machine for the frist time.
-Please read below for explainations of each of the commands.
+The following commands will get mymove running on your machine for the first time.
+Please read below for explanations of each of the commands.

 1. `./bin/prereqs`
 1. `make db_dev_migrate`